ANANDA DHARMA CENTER

 Immovable, Like a Mountain, by Khen Rinpoche Geshe Gyalten, provides a concise explanation of calm abiding meditation, which increases concentration, is a necessary basis for wisdom and spiritual growth, and develops physical and mental pliancy and bliss.

-The Four Noble Truths, by Geshe Tashi Tsering, provides an easy to read comprehensive overview of the entire path to enlightenment.
+, by Geshe Tashi Tsering, provides an easy to read comprehensive overview of the entire path to enlightenment.

 Healing Anger, by the Dalai Lama, is a commentary on A Guide to the Bodhisattva’s Way of Life, teaching how to develop more love, compassion, and tolerance in our lives.